Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 Go back to the table of contents.

 A high AR turnover ratio indicates that a company pays its bills quickly and effectively.
-Conversely, a low AR turnover ratio suggests that a company takes longer to convert its accounts payable into cash than it does to collect money owed to it.
+Conversely, a low AR turnover ratio suggests a company takes longer to convert its accounts payable into cash than it does to collect money owed to it.
 Companies with lower ratios are usually less efficient in paying their bills.

 Go back to the table of contents.

-What Is a good accounts receivable turnover ratio?
+What is a good accounts receivable turnover ratio?

-Accounts receivables turnover ratios measure how often customers pay bills on time.
-If you have high accounts receivables turnover rates, it could indicate that there is something wrong with your customer service or collections processes.
 You might find yourself paying too much money to vendors or having trouble collecting payments from clients.
 On the flip side, an accounts receivables turnover rate under 30% could indicate that you are overpaying your vendors or that your customers aren't paying their invoices on time.

 Go back to the table of contents.